The Old Compass Cafe, Saigon - review by Rusty Compass

 Since then it’s become a hub of local flavours, wine, coffee and great conversations - with a distinct Saigon vibe.

-The food concept is based around the Vietnamese family meal with a concise selection of dishes that echo what is found of the Vietnamese dinner table.
+Lunch and dinner, our food concept is based around the Vietnamese family meal.
+There's a concise selection of dishes that echo what is found on the Vietnamese dinner table.
 There’s always a vegetarian option.

 I’ve been a fan of Vietnam’s home-cooked cuisine for a long time - yet many travellers never get to experience the simple delights of the Vietnamese home.
 So that’s what we’re offering - in a cosy old Saigon setting.
-Other manu items include a weekly special from Vietnam’s street food tradition such as bun thit noon, bo kho and bun bo Hue.
+Other manu items include a weekly special from Vietnam’s street food tradition such as bun thit nuong, cao lau and bun bo Hue.
 There’s a small selection of banh mi sandwiches, gourmet baguettes, a cheese plate and bar bites.

 The Old Compass Cafe, Saigon